Frequently Asked Questions

-Georgetown will continue to update faculty and academic staff about successfully shifting to remote teaching.
+Georgetown will continue to update faculty and academic staff about developments in our approach to teaching and learning during the COVID-19 crisis, but we already know that spring and summer 2020 courses are being taught remotely.
 This FAQ page is designed to help you think through some of the challenges that may come up along the way.
-Shifting the way we teach and learn may present challenges, and our community will need to respond with patience, empathy, and mutual support.
+Adapting the ways we teach and learn to a virtual environment presents challenges, and our community will need to continue responding with patience, empathy, and mutual support.

 How is Georgetown protecting our students and faculty with the software used to facilitate the remote learning environment?